 WSTK is one of the largest student-run organizations on the campus of St. Thomas Aquinas College.
-Our primary functions are to provide the college with music and entertainment via weekly radio programs, as well as the latest local, national, campus news and information.
+Our primary functions are to provide the college with music and entertainment via weekly radio programs, as well as the latest local, national, and campus news and information.
 We work in conjunction with the Student Government Association and various other clubs and organizations in order to provide STAC students with quality events aimed at enhancing their experience.
 The members of WSTK perform a radio show once a week for two hours and help participate in most student events on campus.
 The station and its membership adhere o strict broadcast guidelines set forth by station management, the college administration and the Federal Communications Commission (FCC).

 Maroon Status (Advanced recognition)